islamgab/cybertalents-Files-Leakage-walkthrough/README.md

 ```

-that`s a first method for get pass
+***Easy method to get pass***
-i created a wordlist from all file for challenge and for pcap also
+I created a wordlist from all file for challenge and for pcap also with all possible length

 ```bash
 $ for i in $(ls); do strings $i | awk length"$1<5" >> wordlist_len5.txt; done